davanstrien/fastai4GLAMS/README.md

 # fastai4GLAMS study group
 A study group for v4 of the fastai introduction to deep learning course with a focus on applications in GLAM settings

-## tl;dr what this is about?
+## tl;dr
+a study group:
-- a study group that will follow v4 of the [fastai](https://www.fast.ai/) [Practical Deep Learning for Coders](https://course.fast.ai/) course with a focus on applications in GLAM settings
+- following v4 of the [fastai](https://www.fast.ai/) [Practical Deep Learning for Coders](https://course.fast.ai/) course with a focus on applications in GLAM settings
-- a way to help each other out with the course
+- focused on helping each other out
+- tackling domain specific issues
-- practical focus
+- has a practical focus

 # Study group